ViennaTools/ViennaPS/docs/models/prebuilt/singleParticle.md

 The rate can be either negative or positive, corresponding to etching or deposition, respectively.
 The sticking coefficient is the probability that a particle will stick to the surface upon impact, thus controlling the number of diffusive reflections from the surface.
 The exponent in the power cosine distribution of the initial particle directions is a measure of the angular spread of the initial particle directions.
 A higher exponent corresponds to a more focused beam of particles.

-Additionally, mask materials can be specified, where the rate is assumed to be zero.
+Additionally, mask materials can be specified, where the rate is assumed to be zero, or map between material and rate can be defined.

 ## Implementation